pifroggi/vapoursynth-stuff/docs/vapoursynth-portable-setup-tutorial.md

 > [!TIP]
 > Example command to encode a Vapoursynth script.
 You must be in the same folder as your `vspipe.exe`:
 > `vspipe -c y4m "example_script.vpy" - | ffmpeg -i - -c:v libx264 -crf 16 -preset slow "output.mkv"`
+> __Warning:__ This command is for cmd and will not work in powershell.

 > [!TIP]
 > If you add `vspipe.exe` and `ffmpeg.exe` to your Windows PATH, you can use them from any directory.

 <br />